Here are the Top Ten HR Practices that can help you achieve your organizational goals every year.

 2. Open book management style

-Sharing information about contracts, sales, new clients, management objectives, company policies, employee personal data, etc. ensures that the employees are as enthusiastic about the business as the management.
+Sharing information about contracts, sales, new clients, management objectives, company policies, employee personal data, etc. ensures that the workforce is as enthusiastic about the business as the management.
 It helps in making people interested in your strategic decisions, thus aligning them to your business objectives.
 Be as open as you can.
 Employee self-service portal, manager on-line etc. are some tools available today to practice this style.

 3. Performance linked bonuses